garrandall/popular-music-data/tracks/the-purple-people-eater-sheb-wooley.md

   ranking_list: Billboard Hot 100
   start_date: '1958-08-25'
 ---
-AAAAAHHHH!!!!!!!!!
+AAAAAHHHH!

 Well, I saw the thing comin' out of the sky
 It had a-one long horn and one big eye.
-(Ooh!)
+(Oh)
-I commenced to shakin' and I said, "Ooh-eee!
+I commenced to shakin' and I said, "Oheee!
 It looks like a purple people eater to me!"

 It was a one-eyed, one-horned, flyin' purple people eater